(15 years and under)

 Questions & Answers

 If staying in a hut isn't your cup of tea, check out our lodge based Tongariro Hiking Tour.

-You can get to National Park or Whakapapa Village by train or bus, and we'll pick you up from there at 9am.
+You can get to National Park or Whakapapa Village by train or bus, and we'll pick you up from there at around 8am.
 Contact us if you need any travel advice, or for our list of recommended accommodations for before and after the walk.